CataIana/twitch-modlogging/README.md

 #### Extra notes

 * If there are a large number of mod actions in a small time frame (when a nuke happens or similar), the webhook will be throttled and will take some time to catch up.
+Not all mod actions may be posted if this occurs

 ### Installation